scipy-conference/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

   print("A few buffered readings: ", data[:16])
   del my_ad7124  # Clean up

 With communication to the AD7124-8 established, an extremely simple, yet extremely useful test can be performed: measuring input noise directly.
 Simply shorting the input to an ADC and looking at the resulting distribution of ADC codes is a valuable step in characterizing a signal chain design.
-The AD7124 input is set to unipolar, so only positive values are valid; the test circuit shown in Figure :ref:`ad7124bias` ensures that the input is always positive.
+The AD7124 input mode is set to unipolar, so only positive values are valid; the test circuit shown in Figure :ref:`ad7124bias` ensures that the input is always positive.

 .. figure:: media/ad7124_noise_circuit.png
    :scale: 40 %

-   Bias Circuit for input noise measurement.
-A resistor divider imposes a 1.25mV signal across the AD7124-8's input, overcoming the 15µV maximum offset voltage.
+   A resistor divider is used to generate a 1.25mV bias across the AD7124-8's input, overcoming the 15µV maximum offset voltage and ensuring that ADC readings are always positive.
    :label:`ad7124bias`

 Figure :ref:`warmup` shows two, 1024-point measurements.
 The lower (blue) trace was taken immediately after initially applying power.